msuperdock/agda-unused/README.md

 Running `agda-unused` globally requires an `.agda-roots` file in the project root directory.
-The `.agda-roots` format consists of module names, each followed by a (possibly empty) list of identifiers.
+The `.agda-roots` format consists of module names, each followed by a list of identifiers.
 Identifiers may be qualified; this allows us to refer to identifiers defined within inner modules.
+If no identifiers are given for a module, then all publicly accessible identifiers in that module are considered roots, and will not be marked unused.

 Example: